herttaleinonen/DFSM/README.md

 # Requirements
 Python 3.10 or newer is required.
-To install, clone the DFSM git to your machine.
+To install, copy the "DFSM" -folder to your machine.

 # Running